NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ### Passing a Token to Download a Controlled-Access File

-Here a token is passed to the script by specifying a plain text file that contains only the GDC token.
+A token can be passed to the script by specifying a plain text file that contains only the GDC token.
 A token can be downloaded by logging into the GDC Data Portal.
 See the [Data Security](../../../Data/Data_Security/Data_Security) documentation for more details.

 ```TXT
 Choose the Python tab to view script.